In this campaign to save lives through cancer screening, it is important to realise the significance of monitoring cancer signs and symptoms.

 Upper abdominal pain that may spread to the back Blood clots in the body

-Light-colored stools Dark-colored urine Itchy skin Nausea and vomiting
+Light-colored stools Dark-colored urine Itchy skin

 New diagnosis of diabetes or existing diabetes that's becoming more difficult to control